 - You have agile talent where you need it.
 Adaptability can make or break a company.
 If talent can’t change, or can’t foresee change, then your organization could be on its way to shutting its doors.
 Innovating and keeping ahead of the competition requires employees who have the ability to adapt, and the right people to manage the changes— especially if you’re in a fluctuating industry.

 - You know when candidates might need guidance.
 Cognitive capacity is not all or nothing.
-Instead, the results of a cognitive assessment will place a score on a scale.
+Instead, the results of a cognitive ability test will place a score on a scale.
 That score will help you determine if additional training or support might be needed.

 Employee selection is not easy, especially when it appears there are several excellent candidates.
 Instead of going with your gut, try going with science!

-For more information on cognitive ability testing, check out this white paper.
+For more information on cognitive ability testing, check out this page.